Top 7 Wound Care Nurse Interview Questions to Ask

 Start out your interview with a few introductory wound care nurse questions to set a casual, lighthearted tone.
 While it might seem too generic, open-ended questions like this one can help hiring managers get a feel for a nurse’s communication style, personality, and bedside manner.

 Listen for answers that show a candidate has done their homework and understands the basics about your facility.
-Are they passionate about serving your unique patient population?
-Do they want to be a part of your team’s cutting-edge wound care treatments and procedures?
-Answers like these can hint that a nurse is genuinely interested and committed to your organization and the role.
+You’ll want to hire a nurse who is genuinely interested in the role and is committed to serving your organization.

 After the interviewee responds, you can share a bit about your own personal journey with the company.
 Provide insight into the intricacies of the position that may not have been advertised directly in the job description, and be sure to answer questions they may have regarding employee benefits or scheduling requirements.